ztsv-av/math-cs-ml/Computer Science/Linux/Commands.md

 - umount /dev/sda3 (unmount device sda3) or umount /usr/empty1 (unmount mount point /usr/empty1)

 Both the mount and umount commands require root (superuser) privileges to run successfully.

+## mkdir Command

+mkdir - makes new directory

+- mkdir [-options] directory-name
+- -p - used for creating a parent directory that does not exist in the path.

+For example, to create a directory named R, you would enter the following:

+mkdir R

+You can create several directories with a single mkdir command as long as you separate each directory name with a space.

+mkdir R S E

+For creating both parent and child directory, use -p option.
+For example, the command mkdir G/C2 will generate an error if the parent “G” is nonexistent.
+However, the command mkdir -p G/C2 will create the parent, G, first and then its child directory, C2, next.

+## rmdir Command

+rmdir - removes directories

+- rmdir [-options] directory-name
+- when using the command to remove a directory, the directory must be empty.
+- your current directory position cannot be the directory you are trying to remove.

+If you want to remove parent directory and its children, use -p option (v stands for verbose):

+rmdir -pv q/w/e/r/t/y

+However, it only works if the directories are empty.

+## rm Command

+rm - removes everything in path

+- rm [-options] path

+## mv Command

+mv - used to mode files

+- mv source destination

+This is where source is the file you want to move and destination is the file the source will be copied to.
+With cp, you end up with two files (the original and the duplicate), and with mv you end up with one (the newly moved/renamed one).
+For example, to move a file named f7.dat to f8dat, you would enter the following command:

+mv f7.dat f8.dat

+## touch Command

+touch - create an empty file or to change a file’s modification timestamp.

+- touch [-options] file_name

+You can also use the command to create an empty file.
+For example, to create an empty file named FunDay.dat, you would enter the following:

+touch FunDay.dat

+## echo Command

+echo - used to display text on the screen, but can be used to create a file

+Although the main use of the echo command is to display (echo) text on the screen, it can be used to create a file by using the following general format:

+echo text > filename

+This is where text is the text you want to be saved to the file named filename.

+So, for example, echo hi > f1.dat would place the text hi in the file name f1.dat.

+## cp Command

+cp - used to copy files

+- cp source destination

+This is where source is the file you want to copy and destination is the file the source will be copied to.

+For example, to copy a file named f3.dat to f4.dat, you would enter the following command:

+cp f3.dat f4.dat

+To copy all files of the same type:

+cp *.tar \Desktop

+To copy all files:

+cp -v *.* \Desktop